Homemade Face Mask for Clear Skin

 Natural Skin Clearing Ingredients

-Avocado: Avocado is high in vitamins and antioxidants.
-It's high natural fat content is very hydrating for you skin.
-It's high vitamin E content boots collagen and promotes new skin growth.
+- Avocado: Avocado is high in vitamins and antioxidants.
+Its high natural fat content is very hydrating for your skin.
+Its high vitamin E content boots collagen and promotes new skin growth.
 Avocado is an excellent ingredient for moisturizing, softening and strengthening your skin.

-Baking Soda: Ask any skin care expert and they will tell you that exfoliation is a very important piece to maintaining healthy, beautiful and clear skin.
-You can use baking soda mixed with a little water to make a natural scrub to slough off dead skin cells and to promote the growth of new ones.
+- Baking Soda: Ask any skincare expert and they will tell you that exfoliation is a very important piece of maintaining healthy, beautiful and clear skin.
+You can use baking soda mixed with a little water to make a natural scrub to slough off dead skin cells and promote the growth of new ones.
 In addition, baking soda has alkalizing properties that can help improve the PH balance of your skin.
 It also helps to soothe irritated skin.

-Olive Oil: Olive oil is rich in vitamins and nutrients.
+- Olive Oil: Olive oil is rich in vitamins and nutrients.
 It helps to moisturize your skin without clogging pores.
 Olive oil functions as an antioxidant as well as an anti-inflammatory.
-It helps to improve your skin's moisture retention, leaving your skin feel soft, smooth and supple.
+It helps to improve your skin's moisture retention, leaving your skin feeling soft, smooth and supple.

-Yogurt: Yogurt contains natural anti-bacterial and anti-fungal properties.
-The lactic acid in yogurt dissolves dead skin and tighten pores.
+- Yogurt: Yogurt contains natural anti-bacterial and anti-fungal properties.
+The lactic acid in yogurt dissolves dead skin and tightens pores.
 If you use a yogurt with a high fat content, you will have the extra benefit of moisturizing your skin.

-Now we're ready to make some skin clearing masks that will leave you skin soft, smooth, clean and glowing.
+Now we're ready to make some skin clearing masks that will leave your skin soft, smooth, clean and glowing.

 1. Oatmeal, Honey and Egg White Face Mask